jjbailey/sentinal/README.md

 ## Notes

-- Linux processes which write to pipes block when processes are not reading from them. systemd manages sentinal to ensure sentinal is always running.
+ - Linux processes writing to pipes block when processes are not reading from them. systemd manages sentinal to ensure sentinal is always running.
 See README.fifo for more detail.

  - The default pipe size in Linux is either 64KB or 1MB. sentinal increases its pipe sizes on 3.x.x and newer kernels to 64MiB.
 Consider this a tuning parameter that can affect performance.

  - In the inline compression example, zstd can be changed to a different program, e.g., gzip or (p)bzip2, though they are slower and may impact the performance of the writer application.

  - For inode management, sentinal counts inodes in `dirname`, not inodes in the filesystem.

  - sentinal reports free space for unprivileged users, which may be less than privileged users' values reported by disk utility programs.

  - The `rotatesiz` key represents bytes written to disk.
-When `command` specifies a compression program, log rotation occurs after sentinal writes `rotatesiz` bytes post-compression.
-If unset or zero, the thread requires some form of manual log rotation.
+When `command` is a compression program, log rotation occurs after sentinal writes `rotatesiz` bytes post-compression.
+If unset or zero, the thread requires manual log rotation.

  - sentinal removes empty directories within `dirname` when `rmdir` is true.
 To preserve a single directory, create a file in the directory with a file name that does not match `pcrestr`, for example, `.persist`.

+ - sentinal does not descend directories on other filesystems, similar to `find dir -xdev`.